FrontMatter/web-documentation-nextjs/content/docs/settings/available-settings.md

 - Type: `boolean`
 - Default: `true`

+### frontMatter.contentHealth.enabled

+Enable or disable the Content Health section in the editor panel.

+- Type: `boolean`
+- Default: `true`

+### frontMatter.contentHealth.checkExternalLinks

+Enable external link validation in Content Health.

+When enabled, Front Matter performs HTTP `HEAD` requests for external URLs.
+This can slow down panel updates for articles with many external links.

+- Type: `boolean`
+- Default: `false`

+### frontMatter.contentHealth.freshnessThreshold

+Define after how many days content should be flagged as stale in Content Health.

+Set this to `0` to disable freshness warnings.

+- Type: `number`
+- Default: `180`

+### frontMatter.contentHealth.minReadability

+Define the minimum Flesch Reading Ease score (0-100) before Content Health shows a readability warning.

+Set this to `0` to disable readability threshold warnings.

+- Type: `number`
+- Default: `0`

 ### frontMatter.custom.scripts

 Specify the path to a Node.js script to execute.
 The current file path will be provided as an